Linear-Testing/songlyrics/curls_bibio.md

 Records the air like a memory of night
 Her hair curls in the damp of the night
 The scent recalls like a photograph with life
-Her woollen coat under yellow sodium lights
+Her woollen coat under yellow sodium light
 Records the air like a memory of night